 The openings on offer include a range of professional roles in areas such as contract administration, site management and construction project management.
 The latter is notable in being consistently one of the most in-demand roles within the economy as a whole, with pay to match.

-Following a dip in the wake of the pandemic in 2020, the construction industry rebounded in 2021.
-The next three years will see an annual growth of 3.4%, supported by the Government’s investment in rail and road infrastructure, as well as various home building initiatives.
+The construction industry has seen growth over the past year, from 2021- 2022 there has been a 3.5% increase in employed people across this sector.
+Several initiatives have contributed to this increase including the Government’s investment in rail and road infrastructure, as well as various home building initiatives.
 A cut in approval times for infrastructure projects will see the sector prosper.

 in-demand skills & qualifications for project engineer